 Sure, almost all of us now have GPS systems, smartphone apps, or in-car intelligence that can provide us with directions to even the most obscure destinations.
 But just in case, it is nice to know how to read a map.
 You know, the type that is printed on paper.
 That is impossible to re-fold and takes up valuable space in your glove-box.
 The kind that the gas station attendant draws on while he gives you directions.

 Road maps were the only way to navigate from one destination to another before the advent of global positioning devices and smartphones.
 These maps were, and mostly still are, readily available at gas stations, state-sponsored rest areas, and truck stops, sometimes even for free.
 Road maps, or atlases, come in many scopes, from metropolitan maps that show only a city and surrounding suburbs to atlases that show major highways and interstates for the entire United States of America.
-The art of reading a roadmap is quite simple, yet many people, particularly young drivers, are not able to adequately navigate using only a paper map.
+The art of reading a roadmap is quite simple (much easier than parallel parking, believe me), yet many people, particularly young drivers, are not able to adequately navigate using only a paper map.

 Before you review exactly how to use a road map, take into consideration the following circumstances in which the ability to read a map might be useful: your cell-phone battery dies, someone steals the GPS that you failed to store in the console while you were out shopping, your navigational device has not been updated with new roads or construction zones, you are travelling in a remote area.
 Many of these situations are quite probable and would leave you scrambling for directions if you did not know how to read a road map.
 So, here’s how it’s done: